-17. FIDELITY COVER
+17. Fidelity cover

-Anglo Medical Scheme, its Trustees and employees are covered by the insurer of the sponsoring employer company, Anglo American plc and Subsidiaries and Corporate Trustee Company (ies), for professional indemnity to an aggregated limit of USD 35,000,000 for the period 1st July 2020 to 1st July 2021.
+Anglo Medical Scheme, its Trustees and employees are covered by the insurer of the sponsoring employer company, Anglo American plc and Subsidiaries and Corporate Trustee Company (ies), for professional indemnity to an aggregated limit of USD 35,000,000 for the period ended 31 December 2022.
+(2021: USD 35,000,000)